igorleonovich/translator-ios/README.md

 # translator-ios

-An iOS interface of Google Translate API for text
+iOS interface of Google Translate API for text